 Google search volume data is important no matter what your online business is.
 There is no reason to sell something over the internet if no one is searching for it there.
-Thus it is important to have the correct keyword search statistics.
+Thus it is important to have the correct keyword search statistics hopefully.
 Whether you are setting up a paid search campaign or you are doing SEO for a web site, having an accurate keyword traffic estimator is crucial to picking the right keywords.

 Generally, keyword researchers want to target keywords that are searched by a big chunk of their target audience and at the same time keywords that have low competition.
 Often times, the more popular a search term, the more competition there are.
 However, on occasion you may discover a keyword that has a high search volume and low competition.